TheOsceola - FSU BOT's attorneys file motion to dismiss in Charlotte court

 “a.
 First, the ACC prematurely filed suit before an actual or justiciable controversy arose, warranting dismissal.”

-In other words, the ACC filed its suit before the FSU BOT even voted to sue the ACC.
+In other words, the ACC filed its suit before the FSU BOT even voted to sue the ACC, let alone filed the suit.

 “b.
 Second, in its race to the courthouse, the ACC made no attempt to provide member notice or to obtain the two-thirds member vote required by its Constitution to initiate this lawsuit, warranting dismissal.